Poehling Capital Management INC. Sells 11,414 Shares of TechnipFMC plc (NYSE:FTI)

 Poehling Capital Management INC. reduced its stake in shares of TechnipFMC plc (NYSE:FTI – Get Rating) by 7.7% in the second quarter, according to its most recent filing with the SEC.
 The fund owned 136,058 shares of the oil and gas company’s stock after selling 11,414 shares during the period.
 Poehling Capital Management INC.’s holdings in TechnipFMC were worth $916,000 as of its most recent SEC filing.

 Other hedge funds also recently made changes to their positions in the company.
 Moody Aldrich Partners LLC bought a new stake in shares of TechnipFMC during the 1st quarter worth $1,586,000.
-William Blair Investment Management LLC bought a new stake in shares of TechnipFMC during the 2nd quarter worth $40,881,000.
+William Blair Investment Management LLC purchased a new position in TechnipFMC in the 2nd quarter worth $40,881,000.
 Cibc World Market Inc. purchased a new position in TechnipFMC in the 2nd quarter worth $203,000.
-Jupiter Asset Management Ltd. raised its position in TechnipFMC by 4,353.1% in the 1st quarter.
-Jupiter Asset Management Ltd. now owns 4,860,073 shares of the oil and gas company’s stock worth $37,666,000 after purchasing an additional 4,750,933 shares during the period.
-Finally, Monaco Asset Management SAM raised its position in TechnipFMC by 64.3% in the 1st quarter.
-Monaco Asset Management SAM now owns 4,642,115 shares of the oil and gas company’s stock worth $35,976,000 after purchasing an additional 1,817,115 shares during the period.
+Jupiter Asset Management Ltd. increased its position in shares of TechnipFMC by 4,353.1% in the first quarter.
+Jupiter Asset Management Ltd. now owns 4,860,073 shares of the oil and gas company’s stock valued at $37,666,000 after acquiring an additional 4,750,933 shares during the period.
+Finally, Monaco Asset Management SAM increased its position in shares of TechnipFMC by 64.3% in the first quarter.
+Monaco Asset Management SAM now owns 4,642,115 shares of the oil and gas company’s stock valued at $35,976,000 after acquiring an additional 1,817,115 shares during the period.
 93.11% of the stock is owned by institutional investors.

 TechnipFMC plc engages in the oil and gas projects, technologies, and systems and services businesses in Europe, Central Asia, North and Latin America, the Asia Pacific, Africa, and the Middle East.
 The Subsea segment engages in the design, engineering, procurement, manufacturing, fabrication, installation, and life of field services for subsea systems, subsea field infrastructure, and subsea pipe systems used in oil and gas production and transportation.